jillesvangurp/jsonj/README.md

 - Both `SimpleIntMapJsonObject` and `JsonObject` use UTF8 byte arrays for storing String primitive values.
 This is more efficient than Java's own String class, which uses utf-16.

 # Changelog
+- 2.51
+  - Add support for kotlin enum values in the JsonObject.fill and JsonObject.construct extension methods for Kotlin
 - 2.50
   - Get rid of maven in favor of gradle, make project ready for Kotlin
   - Add some kotlin specific code and extensions